mahmudhera/kRISP-mER/README.md

 * pandas

 ## Installation
-Once you have the dependencies installed, installing kRISP-mER is easy.
+Once you have the dependencies installed, installing kRISP-meR is easy.
 You need to:
 1. **Download** the github repository
 1. **Go to** the directory `kRISP-mER source`
 1. **Install** by running the command: `python setup.py install`